ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/ToolGuide.md

-# Tutorial – How to Use dbVar's NR SV Data Files
+# Tool Guide – How to Use dbVar's NR SV Data Files
 ## Purpose

 This tutorial demonstrates how to intersect dbVar's non-redundant (NR) files with other genomic interval files using popular tools and browsers.
 By the end of the tutorial you should be able toe, for example, calculate overlaps between genes and NR Deletions throughout the human genome.